Samodjy/LSC-Smart-power-stip-3211133-3plugs-Yaml-code-for-HomeAssisstant/README.md

 To be sure that i'm in bootmode, i simply "read chip info" befor trying to upload the new firmware.

-I have some struggle with the powermeter, voltage is ok, but consumation no. If you have any suggest...

 I strictly don't know if it's a good or stupid idea.
 But i deleted in the code my API key, etc etc, just get them from your own HA.

 ------------------------------------------------fonctions----------------------------------------------